Spoly-x/AI2Human/README.md

 # AI2Human 🚀

-**AI2Human** is a project that includes [This Project is to Transform-Display Text Written by an AI in a Human-Made Way.
-The Project was Launched in V0.1 Version and Only Includes **3  Languages; English, Spanish and Turkish** Language].
+**AI2Human** is a project designed to transform and display text written by AI in a human-made way.
+The project was launched in version 0.1 and currently supports **3 languages**: English, Spanish, and Turkish.

-# This project is designed for
+## Purpose
-[With the Entry of AI into Our Daily Lives, There Are People Who Do Not Want to Show That It Is AI in Certain Places.
-For example, the difference between human and AI is widely known.
-So this project is designed for HUMANIZATİON]. 🤖💡
+With AI becoming a part of our daily lives, some people don't want to reveal that the content is AI-generated in certain contexts.
+This project is designed to **HUMANIZE** AI-generated text.

 ## Features 🌟

-- **[From AI-Written English Text to Human-Written English Text]**: [Our code tries to emulate human-made images as **BEST** it can.] 🔧
+- **[From AI-Written English Text to Human-Written English Text]**: Our code tries to emulate human-made text as **BEST** as it can. 🔧
-- **[Texto Escrito por IA En español a texto Escrito por Humanos en español.]**: [Nuestro código ha sido escrito de la mejor manera por IA, tratando de asemejarse a la escritura humana en español.] 🔍
+- **[Texto Escrito por IA en español a Texto Escrito por Humanos en español.]**: Nuestro código ha sido escrito de la mejor manera por IA, tratando de asemejarse a la escritura humana en español. 🔍
-- **[Yapay Zeka Tarafından Yazılmış Türkçeden İnsan Tarafından Yazılmış Türkçeye]**: [Kodumuz Yapabileceği **En iyi** Şekilde İnsan Tarafından Yazılmış Türkçeye Çevirmeye Çalışır.] 🎯
+- **[Yapay Zeka Tarafından Yazılmış Türkçeden İnsan Tarafından Yazılmış Türkçeye]**: Kodumuz, yapabileceği **en iyi** şekilde, insan tarafından yazılmış Türkçeye çevirmeye çalışır. 🎯
-- **[And A Beatiful BackGround]** 🌈
+- **[And A Beautiful Background]** 🌈

 ## Installation 🔨